Last updated: March 2026

-Antique bottles — from medicine bottles and flasks to soda bottles and poison bottles — are among the most collected antiques in America.
+Antique bottles.
+From medicine bottles and flasks to soda bottles and poison bottles.
+Are among the most collected antiques in America.
 Many are found while digging, metal detecting, or cleaning out old properties.
 Our AI identifies your bottle's type, age, color, and condition for an accurate market valuation.

 What do you want to value?

 Bottle collecting is one of the most accessible antique hobbies, with common finds worth $5-$30 and rare specimens worth thousands.
 Color is king in bottle collecting: a common aqua bottle might be $5, but the same bottle in cobalt blue, amber, or especially emerald green or yellow can be worth $50-$500+.
 Historical flasks with embossed designs, pontiled medicine bottles, and early soda bottles with blob tops are the most valuable categories.
-Many old bottles are found during property excavations, demolitions, and in old dump sites — they're literally treasure waiting to be dug up.
+Many old bottles are found during property excavations, demolitions, and in old dump sites.
+They're literally treasure waiting to be dug up.

 Understanding what drives the price of antique bottles helps you get the most accurate valuation.